JetBrains/kotlin-web-site/docs/topics/competitive-programming.md

 It asks to implement a straightforward algorithm described in the problem statement.

 We'd start solving it by creating a Kotlin source file with an arbitrary name. `A.kt` will do well.
-First, we need to implement a function specified in the problem statement as:
+First, you need to implement a function specified in the problem statement as:

 Let's denote a function f(x) in such a way: we add 1 to x, then, while there is at least one trailing zero in the resulting number, we remove that zero.

 Kotlin is a pragmatic and unopinionated language, supporting both imperative and function programming styles without pushing the developer towards either one.
-We can implement the function `f` in functional style, using such Kotlin features as [tail recursion](functions.md#tail-recursive-functions):
+You can implement the function `f` in functional style, using such Kotlin features as [tail recursion](functions.md#tail-recursive-functions):

 ```kotlin